 The project design was based on using action research in a case study setting with the intention of developing an ICT intervention.
 To design the ICT, a co-design approach was chosen, which required the community and the municipality becoming a resource in the research project and taking an active part in the design of the tool.
-Using several rurality criteria, two local municipalities in the Eastern Cape were identified as the case study location, namely, Kou-Kamma and Ndlambe.
+Using several rurality criteria, two local municipalities in the Eastern Cape were identified as the case study locations, namely, Kou-Kamma and Ndlambe.
 Both local municipalities are water service providers to their communities and exhibit the relevant criteria for being classified as 'rural'.
 In each of the municipalities, three communities were identified as case study sites.
-Four different research methods were used to analyse the existing methods of engagement in detail to understand the local context and identify appropriate incentives.